In this article

 Sure, paid campaigns can bring people to your site, but how do you convert those visitors into paying customers?
 The majority of the advice found online focuses on killer headlines and social proof, but the most fundamental principle of conversion rate optimization is actually quite simple.

 Customers need to know what you’re selling.

 New organic traffic often comes to your site without quite knowing what you offer.
-Users come through after searching for something on Google, but they need to quickly determine if your brand can provide what they’re looking for.
+Users come through after searching for something on Google -make sure that you have a strong SEO strategy- but they need to quickly determine if your brand can provide what they’re looking for.

 Intuitive navigation drives the user experience.
 Here are 6 simple tips and advice from ecommerce experts to help you create a high-converting landing page.

 This sounds simple, but many ecommerce landing pages miss this point.
 A landing page is not the place to relate your brand story or overwhelm customers with sales pitches.
 Get straight to the point.
 Who is your audience, and what are they shopping for?

 Cassandra Cross, of Coalition Technologies shared about their client in the food and beverage industry.
 “Our client wanted to increase the B2B side of their business by targeting breweries and taprooms.
 The client’s fruit purees are often used in beers, cocktails, and other recipes, but a purchaser from a brewery wouldn’t require too much context.
 We added a “quick view” button to product listings for easy comparison.”